iterative/gto/README.md

 GTO creates a special Git tag for the artifact version, in a standard format:
 `{artifact_name}@{version_number}`.

 The version is now associated to the current Git commit (`HEAD`).
-You can have several versions in a given commit, ordered by their automatic version numbers.
+You can use another Git commit if you provide it's hexsha as an additional argument, like `$ gto register awesome-model abc1234`.

 </details>